Inspection outcome: Standards met

 Pharmacy context

 This is a health centre pharmacy in a suburban area of Rochdale.
 It mainly serves the local population.
-Its main activity is dispensing NHS prescription medicines, and large number of people receive their medicines in weekly multi-compartment compliance packs to help make sure they take them safely.
+Its main activity is dispensing NHS prescription medicines, and a large number of people receive their medicines in weekly multi-compartment compliance packs to help make sure they take them safely.
 The pharmacy also provides the NHS hypertension service, New Medicine Service (NMS) and the NHS Pharmacy First Service.

 Inspection summary findings